 3.2.
 An information and awareness campaign

-Awareness and information campaigns will certainly take place through the ADLI website, public presentations and media coverage of studies and reports produced by/for ADLI.
-The same is true of press releases from ADLI or its observatory.
-ADLI will design and develop training cycles (in the form of workshops) intended for lawyers, of course, but for teachers, students, students, security guards ...
+Awareness and information campaigns will definitely be carried out via ADLI's website, public presentations, and media coverage of research and publications done by/for ADLI.
+The same is applicable for news releases issued by ADLI or its observatories.
+ADLI will create and develop training programs (in the form of workshops) not just for lawyers, but also for educators, students, security officials, and others.

-As part of the drafting of the new constitution, the ADLI will exert some lobbying on the constituent.
-Indeed, the work of the ADLI, the conclusions, the reports and the investigations carried out will serve as a database for the exercise of a certain pressure on the constituent.
-This pressure will be a coordinated and concerted effort with the various stakeholders in the field of human rights and freedoms.
-Without forgetting that the members of the constituent will be invited to take part in the various activities of the ADLI.
+ADLI will lobby constituents as part of the preparations of the new constitution.
+Indeed, ADLI's activity, including its findings, reports, and surveys, will serve as a database for exerting some pressure on the constituency.
+This pressure will be exerted through a collaborative and cohesive effort with various partners in the realm of human rights and freedoms.
+It is also necessary to mention that members of the constituency will be invited to participate in ADLI's varied activities.

 3.3.
 THE AID AND FOLLOW-UP LISTENING UNIT

 This cell will look into violations of individual liberties.
 It will provide critical help to persons whose individual freedoms are jeopardized (or are expected to be affected).
 This support will likely be of the socio-psychological or legal variety.